biplane/BiplaneYandexDirectBundle/README.md

         master_token:         ~

     dump_listener:
         enabled:   false
+        dump:      all # One of "all"; "only-fail"

+    dump:
         directory: '%kernel.cache_dir%/api_dumps'
-        dump:                 all # One of "all"; "only-fail"
 ```

 ## License

-This bundle is under the MIT license, see the [LICENSE](Resources/meta/LICENSE) file for details.
+This bundle i s under the MIT license, see the [LICENSE](Resources/meta/LICENSE) file for details.